clojure-ts-mode

 Requirements

-To check if your Emacs supports tree sitter run the following (e.g. by using M-:
+To check if your Emacs supports Tree-sitter run the following (e.g. by using M-:):

 (treesit-available-p)

-to be able to install the required
+in your $PATH (or Emacs's exec-path), for clojure-ts-mode to be able to install the required

-TreeSitter grammars automatically.
+Tree-sitter grammars automatically.

 [!TIP]

-As the TreeSitter support in Emacs is still fairly new and under active development itself, for optimal results you should use the latest stable Emacs release or even the development version of Emacs.
+As the Tree-sitter support in Emacs is still fairly new and under active development itself, for optimal results you should use the latest stable Emacs release or even the development version of Emacs.
 See the "Caveats" section for more on the subject.

 Install clojure-ts-mode